Toluayomi/Pharmaceutical-Sales-Report/README.md

    a.
 Focus expansion efforts in Canada and Australia to leverage their high revenue potential, and also develop strategic marketing plans to improve sales in France and the U.S.

 ##### Target High-Value Customers & Demographics
    a.
-Through implementation of loyalty programs for high-spending customers to retain engagement. b.Personalize marketing efforts towards males and customers aged 21-30 & 51+ as they generate the most revenue.
+Implement loyalty programs for high-spending customers to retain engagement. b.Personalize marketing efforts towards males and customers aged 21-30 & 51+ as they generate the most revenue.

 ##### Optimize Sales Channel Performance